2021 (P) - Library Information and Technology Programs

 B. Library Materials and Electronic Resources

 Library materials or digital services are those items accessible through the library information and technology program that provide support for an area of the curriculum, information for independent study, or resources for enrichment and recreational interest.
-Electronic resources include access to electronic documents, databases and websites.
+Electronic resources include access to electronic documents, databases, periodicals, digital multimedia, and websites.

 Suggestions for acquisition or electronic resources may originate from students, parents, community members and teachers.
-When suggestions require physical acquisition of materials to review (e.g. library book, fee associated resource), the district may require a review copy be provided by the requestor.
-Library information and technology staff will weigh requests, evaluate materials and select those which fulfill the needs of the instructional program.
-Teacher-Librarians in each school determine final selections.
+When suggestions require physical acquisition of materials to review (e.g. library book, fee-associated resource), the district may require a review copy and/or access be provided by the requestor.
+Library and associated staff will weigh requests, evaluate materials and select those which fulfill the needs of the instructional program.
+Librarians in each school determine final selections unless appealed to the Library Materials Review Committee.

-Parents/guardians who wish to review/monitor their student’s access to library materials may do so by contacting their student’s school librarian who can provide remote access through the online library interface (e.g. Destiny).
-Additionally, parent/guardians may request specific library materials not be made available to their student for checkout by contacting their school’s librarian.
+Parents/guardians who wish to monitor their student’s access to library materials may do so by contacting their student’s Librarian who can provide remote access through the online library interface (e.g. Destiny).
+Additionally, parent/guardians may request to remove library checkout privileges for their student by contacting the Librarian.

 1. Sources for the selection of materials and current review journals include but are not limited to: School Library Journal, Booklist, Follett, and Kirkus Reviews.